 The free mobility provisions enjoyed by citizens of EU Member States are also applied to the citizens of Iceland, Liechtenstein, Norway and Switzerland.
 The citizens of those comparable countries are thus equated with EU citizens.

 EU citizens may stay in Finland for a maximum of three months without registering their right of residence if they have a valid identity card or passport.
-EU citizens who reside in Finland for more than three months must register their stay with the local police department of their place of residence within three months of entering the country.
+EU citizens who reside in Finland for more than three months have to register their right of residence.
+The registration application can be done in the e-service Enter Finland or by filling in a paper application and submit it at one of the service points of the Finnish Immigration Service.
+The application should be submitted within three months of the date of entry into Finland.

 To register a right of residence, you will need the following: